wprig/wprig/README.md

 ### Modern layouts through CSS grid, flex, and float
 The theme generated by WP Rig is mobile-first and accessible.
 It uses the modern layout modules CSS grid and flex to support a minimalist HTML structure.

-For backwards compatibility with browsers who do not support modern layout modules, WP Rig provides the mobile-first layout across all screen widths and serves two-dimensional layouts as a progressive enhancement.
+For backward compatibility with browsers who do not support modern layout modules, WP Rig provides the mobile-first layout across all screen widths and serves two-dimensional layouts as a progressive enhancement.

 The CSS philosophy of WP Rig breaks down as follows:
 - Mobile layout for all screen sizes as fallback.